silviogalesso/moose_eccv2022/README.md

-# Source code for ECCV2022 submission 3568
+# Code release for the paper "Probing Contextual Diversity for Dense Out-of-Distribution Detection"
 This repository contains evaluation code and pre-trained models.

 ## Setup